KinkyMakers/OSSM-hardware/OSSM PlatformIO Readme.md

 Why?
 More time for coding features andn easier collaboration!
 OSSM is moving fast.
 Once you get used to VSCode there are some other great features such automatic downloads from Github and linting (autocomplete for code).

-1. Start by installing VSCode and the PlatformIO plug in.
+1. Start by installing VSCode and the PlatformIO extension.
 There are plenty of guides for this on the web.

 2. Restart VSCode wait until PlatformIO has started and look on the sidebar for this button.